 - have been away from academic study toward a formal degree for at least three years, unless the student’s department requires certain courses as a prerequisite within one year of beginning the program;

-Selection will be based on academic merit, financial need and motivation to complete the degree.
-Special consideration will be given to Michigan residents and applicants who have been out of the work force or are changing fields or careers.
+Selection will be based on time out of school, academic merit, financial need and motivation to complete the degree.
+Special consideration will be given to Michigan residents and applicants who have been out of the work force, and applicants who are changing fields or careers.

 Students are nominated by their program for this award.
 Students may contact their program regarding their selection and nomination process.